 - Massachusetts issued an order from the Commissioner of Public Health allowing out-of-state providers who "present to the corresponding Massachusetts licensing authority verification that such license is in good standing in that other State where it was issued shall forthwith be issued a corresponding Massachusetts license that shall remain valid during the state of emergency.
 All health care providers licensed under this provision may provide services within the scope of practice authorized by the license in such profession, both in-person in Massachusetts and across State lines into Massachusetts using telemedicine where appropriate."
-The application for out-of-state emergency temporary licenses closed in July, but privileges will remain active until 30 days after the state of emergency is terminated, or December 31, 2020, whichever occurs last.
+The application for out-of-state emergency temporary licenses closed in July, but privileges will remain active until 30 days after the state of emergency is terminated.